 You’ll want to stick to fairly big and chunky ones at this age (rather than the match box style).
 The Vtech Toot Toot range is good.
 Ones that make sounds and have flashing lights are particularly popular if you can live with It!

-So those are the 6 toys your toddler needs to keep them entertained and out of trouble.
-If you’re trying to entertain a baby rather than a toddler, check out the only 6 toys your baby needs.
+So those are the 6 Essential toys for toddlers to keep them entertained and out of trouble.
+You might also enjoy this post about Outside Toys for Toddlers.
+If you’re trying to entertain a baby rather than a toddler, check out the 6 essential toys for babies.

 Enjoyed this Post?
 Why not pin it for later!